 Pain Management

-Occupational therapists work with individuals and their carers to provide a broad, holistic skill set to pain management that is sensitive to physical, psychological, cognitive, cultural, spiritual, life stage and environmental factors.
-Interventions can be provided through single discipline services and in multi-disciplinary settings and are focused on decreasing pain states, enabling occupational engagement and problem solving barriers to such engagement.
+Occupational therapists work with individuals and their carers to provide a broad, holistic skill set to pain management that is sensitive to social, psychological, physical, cognitive, cultural, spiritual, life stage and environmental factors.

-Occupational therapy interventions are relevant for acute and chronic pain states, and in a range of specialist areas not just confined to pain management, such as palliative care, neurological settings, mental health rehabilitation and occupational rehabilitation services.
-Interventions are embedded in current evidence based practice and are subject to outcome evaluation with the aim of improved service delivery over time.
+Occupational therapy interventions are relevant for acute and chronic pain states, and in a range of specialist areas not just confined to pain management, such as palliative care, neurological settings, mental health and occupational rehabilitation services.

 Interventions offered by occupational therapists include:

-1. Neuroscience based Pain Education for the individual and relevant family and relational supports.
+1. Neuroscience based pain education for the individual and relevant family and relational supports.

-5. Sensory integration/ processing / modulation techniques to assist the individual to selforganise their nervous system in order to optimise occupational performance and adaption.
-6. Sensory Re-education.
-Providing graded sensory input though meaningful daily activities.
+7. Sensory integration/processing/modulation techniques to assist the individual to self-organise their nervous system in order to optimise occupational performance and adaptation.

 Pain Management Special Interest Group